-Oversubscription criteria

-Any child whose Education, Health and Care Plan (EHCP) names this school will be admitted.
+Oversubscription criteria: Any child whose Education, Health and Care Plan (EHCP) names this school will be admitted.
 Oversubscription criteria (to be used only if we need to prioritise applications - see notes below):

 - 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order. - 2.
-Priority will next be given to children based on their exceptional medical or social needs or those of their parents.3 - 3.
-Priority will next be given to children living within the catchment area set out in the map below,4 who are siblings of pupils on roll at this school. - 4.
+Priority will next be given to children based on their exceptional medical or social needs or those of their parents. - 3.
+Priority will next be given to children living within the catchment area set out in the map below, who are siblings of pupils on roll at this school. - 4.
 Priority will next be given to other children living within the catchment area. - 5.
 Priority will next be given to children living outside the catchment area, who are siblings of pupils on roll at this school. - 6.
-Priority will next be given to children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - Other children.
+Other children.

-Tie breaker - to prioritise applications in the same oversubscription criterion, we will use:
+Tie breaker - to prioritise applications in the same oversubscription criterion, we will use: a) straight-line distance from home to school and then,

-- a) straight-line distance from home to school and, - b) where distances are equal (within a metre) we will use an electronic list randomiser.

-1 Under current policy.
-Schools' polices can change from one year to the next.

-2 Information is for parents of children who live in Devon (not Plymouth City Council or Torbay Council areas).
-For application dates and where to access application forms elsewhere, please contact your local council's admissions service.

-3 Each application must be accompanied by a completed Devon Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the child's/parent's need and why they must attend this school rather than any other, based on those needs.
-If evidence is not submitted to the [school or the Local Authority] with the application, a child's or parent's medical or social needs cannot be considered.

-4 Children whose home lies on the boundary line will be considered to be in the catchment.
+- Under current policy.
+Schools' polices can change from one year to the next. - Information is for parents of children who live in Devon (not Plymouth City Council or Torbay Council areas).
+For application dates and where to access application forms elsewhere, please contact your local council's admissions service. - To request this priority, the application must be accompanied by a completed Devon Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
+If evidence is not submitted to the with the application, exceptional need cannot be considered. - Children whose home lies on the boundary line will be considered to be in the catchment. - b) where distances are equal (within a metre) we will use an electronic list randomiser.

-Catchment Area
+Catchment area

-Our catchment area is in the middle of the map, bordered by the blue line.
-It can be viewed in more detail at devon.cc/schoolareamaps to confirm whether addresses close to the boundary are inside or outside our area.
-We make measurements for admissions purposes to and from the green star for this school.
+The catchment area can be viewed in more detail at http://map.devon.gov.uk/dccviewer/schoolarea.
+For admissions purposes, we measure straight-line distances from the green star marker for the school.
 We welcome admissions applications for children living inside and outside our catchment area.